Hankook has instituted a tyre labelling system to provide valuable information to customers.

-Seven classes from G (least efficient) to A (most efficient)
+Five classes from E (least efficient) to A (most efficient)

-Effects may vary among vehicles and driving conditions, but the difference between a G and an A class for a complete set of tyres could reduce fuel consumption by up to 7.5% and even more in the case of trucks.
+Effects may vary among vehicles and driving conditions, but the difference between an E and an A class for a complete set of tyres could reduce fuel consumption by up to 7.5% and even more in the case of trucks.

 Wet grip indicates the braking performance of tyres on wet road surfaces and is related to the safety performance of vehicles.
 Tyres with low rolling resistance have high fuel efficiency, but can have safety problems.
 This is because tyres with low rolling resistance have low adherence to roads when the roads are wet.
 Accordingly, the European Council requires tyre companies to provide information about their tyres adherence (or grip) when applying the brakes on wet roads.

-Seven classes from G (longest braking distances) to A (shortest braking distances)
+Five classes from E (longest braking distances) to A (shortest braking distances)

-Effects may vary among vehicles and driving conditions, but in the case of full braking, the difference between a G and an A class for a set of four identical tyres could be up to 30% shorter braking distance (e.g. for a typical passenger car driving at 80 km/h speed this could be up to 18m shorter braking distance).
+Effects may vary among vehicles and driving conditions, but in the case of full braking, the difference between an E and an A class for a set of four identical tyres could be up to 30% shorter braking distance (e.g. for a typical passenger car driving at 80 km/h speed this could be up to 18m shorter braking distance).

-Exterior noise levels are measured in decibel (dB) and are indicated in three categories (refer to the black bars on the left).
-The more black bars present, the more road noise is created from the tyres.
+Exterior noise levels are measured in decibel (dB) and are indicated in three categories (A-B-C).

-In addition to the specification of noise level in Decibels (dB(A)) a pictogram displays whether the tyre external rolling noise performance is above the future European mandatory limit value (three black bars = noisier tyre), up to 3 dB below the future limit value (two black bars = average noise level) or more than 3 dB below the future limit value (one black bar = low noise tyre).
+In addition to the specification of noise level in Decibels (dB) a pictogram displays whether the tyre external rolling noise performance is above the European mandatory limit value (C = noisier tyre), up to 3 dB below the future limit value (B = average noise level) or more than 3 dB below the future limit value (A = low noise tyre).